Best cat toilet training kits to buy in 2021

 Eco-friendly and vet-approved, the Kitty’s Loo is another decent cat toilet training kit in the market, especially if you have a large-sized kitty.

-The KOBWA cat toilet training kit is the newest entrant to the limited list of reliable cat toilet training kits.
+The Nareo cat toilet training kit is another new entrant to the limited list of reliable cat toilet training kits.

 It features a unique square-shaped cat toilet training seat with dimensions of 15.74″ x 15.74″ x 1.37″.
 The toilet training seat is made in China of non-toxic plastic and has a smooth scratch-free surface.
 Its square shape means that this toilet training kit can work with square bathroom toilets as well, in addition to the standard round and elongated toilets.
 The toilet seat does not look as durable as the Kitty Loo’s or Litter Kwitter but is still reasonably sturdy.